 In this guide, we will tell you everything you need to know about how to apply for an SBA loan from start to finish.
-We focus on SBA 7a loans which are by far the most popular among the different types of SBA loans.
-Also included is an overview of the additional documentation you will need for an SBA 504 real estate/equipment loan.
+We will focus on SBA 7a loans, which are by far the most popular among the different types of SBA loans.
+Also included is an overview of the major differences between a normal SBA 7a loan and SBA loan for commercial real estate.

 How to Apply for An SBA Loan

 The first step in applying for an SBA loan is to determine whether or not your business is eligible.
 You’ll typically need to meet both general borrower requirements and SBA eligibility requirements.

 - 680+ FICO score for all primary business owners.
 Check your score for free here.